-A series of 10 community conversations on the future of senior centers were held between June and October, along will public input through on online survey and several informal presentations with smaller groups.
-This public envisioning process is meant to generate ideas to increase participation, programming, funding, and new models for our senior centers.
-The Advisory Council is leading this process and will present a report with recommendations to the Commission on Aging in 2020.
+MCDA retained the Wisconsin Policy Forum to complete a report (Young at Heart) summarizing the existing programming and funding challenges for Milwaukee County senior centers and reviewing five other counties across the nation to suggest some considerations for moving forward in Milwaukee.
+The report was shared with aging network stakeholders in June of 2019.
+The Advisory Council then sponsored a series of 10 community conversations on the future of senior centers by October, along will public input through on online survey and several informal presentations with smaller groups.
+This public envisioning process generated hundreds of ideas to increase participation, programming, funding, and new models for our senior centers.
+The Advisory Council presented a report with these findings along with recommendations for a long-term strategy to the Commission on Aging, which approved the report in January of 2020.